Being promoted to the leadership team, you may feel overwhelmed or even anxious about your role.

 This section could actually be broken down into further categories, but you’re a manager now – no time for that!

 For some, promotion opportunities are a motivator to go back to school and get more education.
 Though you may have been in the middle of your degree when you were promoted, you should not discontinue your efforts.
 Why stop at the manager when there may be room in the C-Suite of your company someday?

 Also, you never know who you’ll meet in class while you’re finishing your degree.
 At the very least, give yourself some homework.

 Check out these highly recommended books on management and leadership.

 If you don’t know exactly how your company operates, educate yourself.
-Make sure that you introduce yourself to company leadership or anyone you’ll be working with.
+Ensure you introduce yourself to company leadership or anyone you’ll be working with.

 There’s nothing worse than rolling out a brilliant plan to your team and finding out later that your company’s policies are against it or there are just not enough man-hours to get it done.